mck86/currencyconverter/README.md

 ## <a name="note"></a> Note

-There may be some errors in IE when running locally, but they disappeared once ran in production.
+There may be some errors in IE when running locally, but they disappeared once in production.